-Toasty, buttery, and sweet Three Ingredient Candied Walnuts are so versatile they’ll have you scrounging for recipes to add them to.
+Candied Walnuts are toasty, buttery, and sweet.
+They’re so versatile they’ll have you scrounging for recipes to add them to.

 Ways to Use Candied Walnuts

 - Plain as a snack.
 Store them in a jar and keep them in the pantry to nibble on.

 - As a topper.
 Add to salads, popcorn, cereal, or ice cream.